zumba/zumba.github.com/_posts/2012-08-03-cakephp-test-and-code-coverage.md

 As CakePHP, we also use [PHPUnit](http://www.phpunit.de) in other project, but there we use the `phpunit.xml` configuration file.
 Using the configuration file is easy to put folders/files on [black and white lists](http://www.phpunit.de/manual/current/en/code-coverage-analysis.html), but it is not possible when using CakePHP because it has their own runner system.
-So, our solution was figure out a way using code.
-So, we changed our test suite to do it, see below.
+Our solution was figure out a way using code.
+We changed our test suite to do it, see below.

 <script type="text/javascript" src="https://gist.github.com/3260166.js"> </script>

-So, with the code above you can run in your console: `./Console/cake test app AllApp --coverage-html=./report`
+With the code above you can run in your console: `./Console/cake test app AllApp --coverage-html=./report`

 You can replace the `--coverage-html` by `--coverage-clover` to use in Jenkins (or both, like in our case).